emsesp/docs/docs/Getting-Started.md

 ## Uploading the firmware

-The firmware is a single binary file.
-First decide whether you want to take the [current stable version](https://github.com/emsesp/EMS-ESP32/releases/latest) or risk it and take the [latest development version](https://github.com/emsesp/EMS-ESP32/releases/tag/latest) to have the latest features and of course any possible bugs.
+The firmware is a single binary `.bin` file.
+First decide whether you want to take the [current stable version](https://github.com/emsesp/EMS-ESP32/releases/latest) or risk it and take the [latest development version](https://github.com/emsesp/EMS-ESP32/releases/tag/latest) to have the latest features and of course any possible issues.

 !!! warning "Pay attention to the [Change Log](Version-Release-History) before upgrading for any breaking changes"